Leonberger7t/Salty-Dog-Cottage/README.md

 # cape-cod-house
 This is a rental application for a summer cottage.

 # The home page uses bootstrap and contains basic information.

-I used Devise.

 Links to  Photos
           Informaition
           Request
           Calendar

-There are sign_up and sign_in administration functions but there are not needed to use the application.
+There are sign_up and sign_in administration functions that use Devise but there are not needed to use the application.
 These functions are hidden.
 There is also a requests function that is hidden to update a request to accepted.

 #  Photo features a Slick-slider carousel to display photos and titles.